hackclub/jams/jams/batches/webOS/part-2/en-US.md

   </div>
 ```

-*Note: You'll also notice I threw in their a backdrop-filter to blur the background.
+*Note: You'll also notice I threw in a backdrop-filter to blur the background.
 You can do that too!*

 *Note: Please don't just copy this.
-Make it your own and make it look interesting in your own visual aesthetic.
+Make it your own and make it look interesting in your visual aesthetic.
 This Jam is an absolute waste of your time if you're not experimenting and having fun while doing it.
-This isn't home work, this is your freedom, this is your art, this is your life!
+This isn't homework, this is your freedom, this is your art, this is your life!
 Enjoy it!*

 ### Personalize It